Kanda09/Project-Management-Workshop/README.md

 # Project-Management-Workshop

+## Prerequisites

+You need to have a github account.
 We encourage you to participate in this workshop with a partner.

+## Introduction

 We'll be initiating a new GitHub repository for the MyPaint project.
 Please discuss with your partner how to break down the project into manageable tasks.